That's What Love Is For: Music video

 A music video was produced to promote the single, and mixes shots of Grant wearing a red cloak and singing to the camera, while other shots of her singing are in black and white.
-The video was filmed at the Craters of the Moon National Monument and Preserve in Idaho.
+The music video was filmed at the Craters of the Moon National Monument and Preserve in Idaho.
 It also features a male/female couple, sitting together on a bench but not looking at each other.
 At the 3:12 mark of the video (just after Grant sings the bridge leading into the last chorus), the couple are seen in black and white, holding each other loosely while the music plays and Grant sings.
 The video fades out on a shot of Grant singing ad-libs in front of a sepia-toned background.
 Off in the distance is the man, and further off, presumably the woman.
 Behind them all are four large letters which spell the word "LOVE".

 There are two versions of this video.
 One version has additional shots of Amy.
 One where she is in a giant, tall green dress.
 Another shot shows a black & white close up of Amy in a very retro-mod hair style.